 Foregrounding textual materiality, this workshop offers an interdisciplinary, collaborative platform for scholars working on Korea-related topics.
 The workshop will result in a special issue, co-edited by the organizers of the Journal of Korean Studies.

-Afro-Asian Connections in Latin America
+Afro-Asian Lives and Cultures in Latin America (Public Virtual Workshop)

 Christina Lee (Spanish and Portuguese)